 Who Should I Contact If I Have Received A Speeding Ticket In New York?

-Your first call should be to The Rosenblum Law Firm for a free consultation about your NY speeding ticket.
+Your first call should be to Rosenblum Law for a free consultation about your NY speeding ticket.
 Let us handle your traffic ticket before it becomes a bigger problem.
 We are aggressive when it comes to making sure you get the best possible result in your case.

 The best part is that you will have a licensed professional handling your case and getting you the best result and you won’t have to show up in court.
 We have skilled negotiators that are ready to negotiate a more favorable outcome on your New York speeding ticket and reduce the charges which will lower the fines and mean less demerit points to your Canadian license.
 Call 888-434-0406 today to speak to an attorney.